AdvaySingh1/gigaflow-orchestrator/README.md

 - Traffic Generator - https://github.com/gigaflow-vswitch/tgen.git

 ## Setup

+> Note: All dependencies and their installation is managed via Ansible which we run through a `docker` container.
+The only required dependency for this setup is installing docker.
+Follow the steps specified at this [link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and then allow non-root users to use docker by following these [steps](https://docs.docker.com/engine/install/linux-postinstall/).

 The experiment setup requires 3 servers:
 - Collector (to store rulesets/traces and collect logs)
 - OVS Device-under-Test (to run `gvs`)